Pauan/ar/app/playlist/README.md

     playlist path/to/nuit path/to/xspf

-This will cause the program to scan through the "nuit" folder and use the Nuit playlists defined within to generate .xspf equivalents.
+The above will scan through the "nuit" folder and use the Nuit playlists defined within to generate .xspf equivalents.
 It will then store those .xspf playlists in the "xspf" folder.

-To quickly create a playlist, simply create a new file in the "nuit" folder and add some lines which specify the music files to include.
+To quickly create a playlist, simply create a new file in the "nuit" folder and add some lines to specify which music files to include.
 That's it!
-Now just run the program as specified above.
+Now just run the program as shown above.

 The Nuit playlist format